Expert-approved Savings Tips to Make Traveling After Retirement a Breeze

 LoCastro described an income spending formula to try and live with as preparation for the future.
 That would mean allocating 50 percent for needs, 30 percent for wants, and 20 percent for debt payoffs and/or savings.
 This might mean living frugally or below one’s means.
 Although this may be difficult to do in some areas, LoCastro tells Travel + Leisure that rent or mortgage payments should not exceed 30 percent of monthly income.

 Some savers like to set aside funds for travel, just as they might save for a new car or other large expenditure.
 The important idea is to have a realistic goal and keep it in mind when spending decisions are made.
 Be sure to pay off debt and avoid paying interest, such as on credit cards or personal loans.

 We asked LoCastro what advice he has for younger people who might be starting to think about retirement.
 “Work toward building wealth by saving and taking advantage of the power of compounding,” he recommends.
 “And participate in company 401(k) plans, contributing at least as much as required to get the maximum company match.”
-Even with current interest rates at around 1.7 percent, savings will grow through compounding.

 As far as mistakes to avoid, LoCastro mentioned spending too much, not starting to save, and not contributing to a company 401(k) savings plan if one is available.
 For retirees, he recommends against spending too much and not checking in periodically to monitor savings versus spending.
 They should keep in mind that health care costs increase as time goes on, and maintaining an emergency fund for unexpected expenses is vital.